anevski-stefan/quotesDisplay-BrowserExtension/README.md

 ## Usage

-Click on the extension icon or press its hotkey to display a new motivational quote.
+Click on the extension icon and press its hotkey to display a new motivational quote.

 ## License